kuyezhiying/MLinAction/README.md

 >>1) predicate the class of a ocean creature (whether it is a kind of fish),
 >>2) predicate the class of lenses.

+##3.
+Naive Bayes(NB)
+>Here, NB is applied in the following three situation :
+>>1) Text classification : classify the class of speech (abusive or formal) on the posting board of dalmation fans,
+>>2) Spam detection : filter the spam from the email list,
+>>3) Area analysis : analysis the common top words in an area from the personal ads.

 #License